lanl/ldrd_neat_ml/README.md

 ## Generating figures for manuscript

-Execute the follownig command to generate the figures used in the manuscript.
+Execute the following command to generate the figures used in the manuscript.

 `python -m neat_ml.plot_manuscript_figures`